tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 _player_3d.process_mode = Node.PROCESS_MODE_DISABLED
 ```

-It would also be nice, if the player 2D was not **visible** until we enter the 2D world and if the player 3D was invisible until we exit the 2D world.
+It would also be nice if the player 2D was not **visible** until we enter the 2D world and if the player 3D was invisible until we exit the 2D world.
 There are several ways to do it and each has a pro and con, we will stick with the simplest and just set the **scale** of the player to `0`.

 For the 3D player, add this line to the `_enter2D()` function:
 ```GDScript